kontent-ai/java-packages/docs/Working-with-strongly-typed-models-aka-Code-First-approach.md

 Here are the data types you can use for different content type elements:

-- Built-in Java types such as `String`, `ZonedDateTime`, `Double` and their nullable equivalents for simple elements like [Number or Text](https://developer.kenticocloud.com/docs/content-structure).
+- Built-in Java types such as `String`, `ZonedDateTime`, `Double` and their nullable equivalents for simple elements like Number or Text.
-- `List<com.kenticocloud.delivery.Option>` for Multiple choice elements
+- `List<kontent.ai.delivery.Option>` for Multiple choice elements
-- `List<com.kenticocloud.delivery.Asset>` for Assets elements
+- `List<kontent.ai.delivery.Asset>` for Assets elements
-- `List<com.kenticocloud.delivery.Taxonomy>` for Taxonomy elements
+- `List<kontent.ai.deliveryTaxonomy>` for Taxonomy elements

 #### Typing linked content items